ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 1. The implementation of the charge force, which is the many body force, use a custom implementation of the OCtree, Which seems to be slower than the library version of the unreal engine.

+## to do list

+- [] The rendering part is very laggy when the number of nodes reach 100.
+  - Need to time the exact time you should buy each function in order to find the bottleneck.
+- [] Adding functions such as import graph or export graph in a Json format.

 ## A shot introduction to unreal engine 5